 Actions Performance tracker Reporting Officer/Group Progress to date Comment a) Work in partnership with developers and registered providers to deliver a variety of affordable homes in all areas of the borough Number and type of affordable homes delivered.
-Group Manager Environmental & Housing Services See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2). b) To deliver a programme of affordable homes in partnership with parish councils, developers and registered providers to meet the needs of clients in rural communities.
+Group Manager Environmental & Housing Services See LPI table This is measured through a performance indicator - see attached LPI report (Appendix 2).

+b) To deliver a programme of affordable homes in partnership with parish councils, developers and registered providers to meet the needs of clients in rural communities.
 Monitor development of a programme that meets clients' needs Group Manager Environmental & Housing Services © The Housing Enabling Officer is working across the Borough with six parishes at present to deliver rural affordable housing.
 Two schemes, Minsterworth and Sandhurst, are currently in the planning process.
-In addition, we are working with three parishes with council-owned garage land to determine the future use of the land and possible housing opportunities in these rural locations.

-Objective 3.
-Work with all stakeholders to promote specific housing types to meet defined shortages a) Identify an interim housing requirement to monitor the five year supply of housing land Monitor progress of identifying the housing requirement Group Manager Development Services ⊜ Housing and land monitoring completed for 2014/15 and the Annual Monitoring Report was published in October 2015.
+In addition, we are working with three parishes with council-owned garage land to determine the future use of the land and possible housing opportunities in these rural locations. a) Identify an interim housing requirement to monitor the five year supply of housing land Monitor progress of identifying the housing requirement Group Manager Development Services sing types t Housing and land monitoring completed for 2014/15 and the Annual Monitoring Report was published in October 2015.
 This included a latest 5 year housing land supply position based on the objectively assessed need set out within the Submission JCS.
-However, there remains uncertainty over any calculation as the objectively assessed needs are still being established through the JCS Examination. ---- --- -- -- --- ---
+However, there remains uncertainty over any calculation as the objectively assessed needs are still being established through the JCS Examination.